 Note 1: The vast majority of groups welcome people from other cultures and backgrounds.
 That said, some people come to reconstructionism because of a desire to explore their own family’s culture or history.

-You might take a look at religious witchcraft paths if:
+Consider religious witchcraft paths if:

 - You want a religious path that directly includes magical work on a regular basis.
 (Either spell work or magical techniques used to create sacred space.)

 - You are comfortable wading through lots of options and opinions to figure out what you need and works for you.
 (Some of which may disagree with what you choose.) [note 2]